Explore British Wildlife with the BNA

 Join the BNA the national body for naturalists, founded in 1905, and extend your interest in the British countryside by taking part in a wide range of activities together with fellow enthusiasts of all ages.
 With the help of our experts, you will be able to learn more about our native flora and fauna and develop an in-depth understanding of how our natural world develops and changes increasingly important in view of the changes in our climate.
 At national level, the BNA organises lectures and exhibitions, publishes ‘Country-Side’ and ‘British Naturalist’.
 The BNA hold bi-annual Conferences and Field Trips at a different location each year.

 As a branch member you can also take part in talks and exploratory wildlife walks across Britain where newcomers can learn and where experienced and knowledgeable naturalists share their expertise.
-Pond dipping, small mammal trapping, fungus forays and snail safaris are all examples of the field activities undertaken.
+Pond dipping, microscopy days, fungi days, bat detecting and moth trapping are all examples of the field activities undertaken.

 The BNA Peter Scott Memorial Award is given for an outstanding contribution to our understanding of natural history and conservation.
 The BNA David Bellamy Award is awarded to a naturalist of distinction.
-The Richard Fitter Memorial Medal is presented to an active field naturalist of excellence.
+The Richard Fitter Memorial Medal is presented to an active field naturalist.
+The Roger Tabor Award is presented to an associate member who is progressing through the grading tiers.

 The bi-annual newsletter of the Association.
 It contains articles, membership news and details of branch events.